Enculturation: Definition and history of research

 The process of enculturation, most commonly discussed in the field of anthropology, is closely related to socialization, a concept central to the field of sociology.
 Both roughly describe the adaptation of an individual into social groups by absorbing the ideas, beliefs and practices surrounding them.
 In some disciplines, socialization refers to the deliberate shaping of the individual.
-In others, the word may cover both deliberate and informal enculturation.
+As such, the term may cover both deliberate and informal enculturation.

 The process of learning and absorbing culture need not be social, direct or conscious.
 Cultural transmission can occur in various forms, though the most common social methods include observing other individuals, being taught or being instructed.
 Less obvious mechanisms include learning one's culture from the media, the information environment and various social technologies, which can lead to cultural transmission and adaptation across societies.
 A good example of this is the diffusion of hip-hop culture into states and communities beyond its American origins.

 Enculturation has often been studied in the context of non-immigrant African Americans.

 Conrad Phillip Kottak (in Window on Humanity) writes:

-Enculturation is sometimes referred to as acculturation in some of the literature.
+Enculturation is referred to as acculturation in some academic literature.
 However, more recent literature has signalled a difference in meaning between the two.
 Whereas enculturation describes the process of learning one's own culture, acculturation denotes learning a different culture, for example, that of a host.
 The latter can be linked to ideas of a culture shock, which describes an emotionally-jarring disconnect between one's old and new culture cues.

-Famously, the sociologist, Talcott Parsons, once described children as "barbarians" of a sort, since they are fundamentally uncultured.
+Famously, the sociologist Talcott Parsons once described children as "barbarians" of a sort, since they are fundamentally uncultured.